Fully Discrete Pointwise Smoothing Error Estimates for Measure Valued Initial Data

 \subsection{Smoothing estimates for the discrete solutions}

-For the time discontinuous Galerkin solutions, both the semidiscrete and the fully discrete, similar smoothing type estimates also hold (see Theorems 3,4,5,10 in \cite{LeykekhmanD_VexlerB_2017a} for general $L^p$ norms, cf. also ~\cite[Theorem~5.1]{ErikssonK_JohnsonC_LarssonS_1998a} for the case of the $L^2$ norm). \begin{lemma} Let $v_k \in \Xkr$ and $v_{kh} \in \Xkhs$ be the semidiscrete and fully discrete solutions of \eqref{eq:semidiscrete_heat_measuredata} and \eqref{eq:fully discrete heat}, respectively, with $v_0\in L^2(\Omega)$.
-Then, there exists a constant $C$ independent of $k$ and $h$ such that
+For the time discontinuous Galerkin solutions, both the semidiscrete and the fully discrete, similar smoothing type estimates also hold (see Theorems 3,4,5,10 in \cite{LeykekhmanD_VexlerB_2017a} and Lemma 3.2 in \cite{LeyVexWal19} for general $L^p$ norms, cf. also ~\cite[Theorem~5.1]{ErikssonK_JohnsonC_LarssonS_1998a} for the case of the $L^2$ norm).